Frequently Asked Questions

 How long does it take for my application to adopt to be completed?

 Generally it takes 1-3 days to complete the application depending on the number of applications being processed.
-It does help our team if you remember to release your veterinary records and notify your references so they answer the phone when we call.
+It does help our team if you remember to release your veterinary records and please make sure to have your reference call us, we do not call references.
+The reference system is automated so they may call at any time to provide their reference.

 We will NOT hold a dog while we are completing the application process and it is possible another family may adopt the dog of your choice while we are working on your application.